Last updated

 Yes.
 All tools are optimized for desktop, tablet, and mobile devices.
 For Word Counter, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is Words = whitespace-separated tokens; characters = text length; lines = newline count, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final word count result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

-Yes.
-The calculator is responsive and optimized for mobile, tablet, and desktop with consistent output and UI behavior.
+SEO “thin content” is qualitative - word count alone won’t save you.
+Code blocks in markdown inflate counts if included - strip fences first.
+Academic counts often exclude abstracts - confirm the rubric.
 For Word Counter, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is Words = whitespace-separated tokens; characters = text length; lines = newline count, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final word count result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

-Compare rounding, compounding, date boundaries, and tax basis.
-Toollabz documents behavior relative to: Words = whitespace-separated tokens; characters = text length; lines = newline count For Word Counter, keep the inputs you used beside the result so the number can be checked later.
+Compare units, rounding, compounding, and tax basis side by side.
+This page documents: Words = whitespace-separated tokens; characters = text length; lines = newline count For Word Counter, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is Words = whitespace-separated tokens; characters = text length; lines = newline count, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final word count result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

 Same-category picks first, then high-intent neighbors that often answer the next calculation question.